-The best free-to-play games you can try right now
+The best free-to-play games you can try right now on PC or console

 With hundreds of great free-to-play games to choose from, it’s possible to never spend a nickel in your efforts to thwart alien invasions, destroy evil orcs, and deliver a beating to unsuspecting opponents.
 “Free-to-play” no longer indicates a low level of quality, either, and we’ve played plenty of titles that give full-priced video games a run for their money.
-Here are some of the best free-to-play games available right now, regardless of whether you’re a PC, console, or mobile gamer.
+Here are some of the best free-to-play games available right now, regardless of whether you’re a PC or console gamer.

-More: 10 epic MMOs that can destroy your free time without costing a cent

 No free-to-play list would be complete without League of Legends.
 The MOBA (Multiplayer Online Battle Arena) was nothing short of a revolutionary when it first landed on PC in 2009, and it has only improved in the years since its original release.
 The game is free to play with a limited number of heroes, called “Champions,” and more can be purchased using either real money or “IP,” which is earned through normal play.
 Though the genre has never been particularly inviting to new players, Riot has created a more newbie-friendly multiplayer experience than some of its contemporaries, and if you’re just getting started, there is almost a 100-percent chance that one of your friends already plays League of Legends.

-Its accessibility is more limited than League of Legends or Blizzard’s Heroes of the Storm, but Dota 2 players will accept no substitute.
+Though it’s harder to learn than League of Legends and Blizzard’s Heroes of the Storm, Dota 2 players will accept no substitute.
 Unlike League, all 113 heroes are available for free in Dota 2, including the melee-focused Earth Spirit, who resembles an odd mix of the Iron Giant and the Incredible Hulk, and the Invoker, whose appearance is similar to the elves seen in the Warcraft franchise.
 The game’s combat is hectic and you’re likely to get beaten into oblivion during your first round, but should the addiction take hold, you might not need to play another game for months to come.
+The good news is, there’s a massive competitive championship every year called The International, where you could potentially turn your Dota 2 obsession into cash — if you’re good enough.

-Blizzard is the absolute master of polish, and this was never more apparent than when the developer released Hearthstone in 2014.
+Blizzard is the master of polish, and this was never more apparent than when the developer released Hearthstone in 2014.
 Taking fan-favorite characters from the Warcraft series (Thrall, Jaina Proudmoore, etc.) players battle in a Magic the Gathering-style card duel to the virtual death, using a variety of spells and minions — including Murlocs — in an effort to lower their opponent’s health to zero.

 It’s a deceptively simple premise.
 Aside from “mana crystals,” which determine how many cards — and which cards — you can play in any one turn, there really aren’t very many unique game mechanics to Hearthstone.
 That said, Blizzard has balanced the game so perfectly that you’ll be saying “just one more game” for hours on end.
 New cards, which can be purchased using gold earned through normal play, help you develop your own custom decks, allowing for a range of strategies.
 You can also get cards more quickly by spending real money, though gold is given out at such a liberal rate that it rarely feels necessary.